GitHub4Eddy/tibber_monitor/README.md

 Tibber API explorer: https://developer.tibber.com/explorer

+Soon to come, version 3.0 with a lots of changes.

 Changes version 2.1 (25th June 2022)
 - Changed the child device names Hourly Energy and Hourly Cost to Hour-1 Energy and Hour-1 Cost, because they actually are from the previous hour
 - Added Global Variables for Prices 0-10 hour
 - Removed Global Variable for Current Price Level, the Current Price Level is also available in the Global Variable for all 0-10 hour levels
 - Added QuickApp variable currentPrice to insert the current price in the Energy Panel if you also use the Tibber Live QuickApp.
 Otherwise the hour+1 price is interted.

 Changes version 2.0 (25th May 2022)
 - Changed the device for the energy panel from the Daily Energy to the Total Energy child device.
 Because Tibber reports always the past hour at the start of the new hour (so always too late) and the Energy panel and the Daily Energy child devices both resets at midnight and the Total Energy child device doesn't resets, that prevents the last hour from not getting into the energy panel.
 Thanks to @JcBorgs for analysing and testing.